uribe-convers/Vitis_Phylogenomics/Vitis_Phylogenomics.md

 The samples had names that were not standardized and we had to do some search and replace to make then names have the same format across the samples.

-The code in the `Change_Names_Vitis.sh` *should* change all the names, but double check to make sure!
+The code in the `Change_Names_Vitis.sh` _should_ change all the names, but double check to make sure!

 ## Making data matrices for phylogenetic analyses

-There are two programs that I cannot live without while working with DNA sequences.
+The following programs are essential while working with DNA sequences.
 Both of them deal with format conversion (e.g., fasta to nexus) or concatenation very smoothly.
 These programs are:

-Download and install [Phyutility](https://code.google.com/archive/p/phyutility/downloads) to do file format conversion.
+Download and install [Phyutility](https://code.google.com/archive/p/phyutility/downloads) to do file format conversion. **Update:** The new program [phyx](https://github.com/FePhyFoFum/phyx) does everything that Phyutility does but much much efficiently.

 Download and install [NCLconverter](http://ncl.sourceforge.net) for further file format conversion.